-The variations of the accelerometer axes values from the initial value range from 10 mg to 200 mg in the different sensors.
-For an individual axis, the variation in the values would correspond to an angular change as shown in Eq.
-(1).
-Thus, for m=10 mg, $\gamma \simeq 0.6^\circ$ and $\gamma \simeq 8^\circ$ for a near horizontal and near vertical axis (with respect to the global inertial frame) respectively and for m = 200 mg, $\gamma \cong 12^{\circ}$ and $\gamma$ $\cong$ 37° in the horizontal and vertical cases.
-In all boulders the rotation is oblique with respect to all axes and does not occur around any of them.
-The images acquired by the timelapse camera (a video is provided in supplements), indicate that the landslide moved slowly at the beginning of the rainy season and then accelerated later in the season, most likely in relation to an increase in the pore water pressure within the soil.
+The images acquired by the time-lapse camera (see the Video supplement) indicate that the landslide moved slowly at the beginning of the rainy season and then accelerated later in the season, most likely in relation to an increase in the pore water pressure within the soil.
 This temporal evolution is also observed in our accelerometer data.
+Moreover, it is likely that the landslide is divided into sectors with different activity levels and different responses to rainfall through time (e.g. Bonzanigo, 2021).
+In particular, Figs. 4 and 5 show that the movements of boulders within the landslide not only differ in the magnitude of the angular variations recorded, which is an

+Figure 4.
+Zoom of two tagged sites.
+The sizes are scaled according to the b axis of the boulders (an example of scales is given for boulders without movement in the legend, but it applies to all boulders).
+White squares are boulders that did not move or for which movement was not recorded.
+Green circles are boulders in the debris flow channel.
+Yellow to red symbols are boulders within the landslide body.
+Hatched areas are zones with observed movement through images (L: lower, M: mid-slope, U: upper) and terrestrial laser scanning.
+Image: Pleiades (CEOS Landslides Pilot).

-Moreover, it is likely that the landslide is divided in sectors with different activity levels and different response to rainfall through time (e.g. Bonzanigo, 2021).
-In particular, Fig. 4 and 5 show that the movements of boulders within the landslide not only differ in the magnitude of the angular variations recorded, which is an order of magnitude higher for B# A226 and B# 9A41 in comparison to other boulders, but also in the evolution with time.
-Three boulders (B# 33EB, not shown in Fig. 5, B# F3CE and B# 5B6A, the positions of which are also labelled in Appendix 2) show movements early in the time series, already during May and June.
-The other three boulders (B# 96F2, B# A226 and B# 9A41) show a later onset of the movement between late August and mid-September.
-The boulders with early movements are located below the main scarp (B# F3CE) and in the middle part of the landslide (B# 33EB and B# 5B6A), closer to the channel, whilst those that move later are closer to the southwestern flank of the landslide (B# 9A41 and B# 96F2), thus farther away from the channel, and in the lower half of the landslide body (B# A226).
-Visual interpretation of the images acquired by the field camera (section 3.4) indicates that significant movements of the landslide body occurred during sliding episodes within the orange hatched area in Fig. 4.
+order of magnitude higher for B-A226 and B-9A41 in comparison to other boulders, but also in the evolution with time.
+Three boulders (B-33EB, not shown in Fig. 5; B-F3CE and B-5B6A, the positions of which are also labelled in Fig. S2) already show movements early in the time series during May and June.
+The other three boulders (B-96F2, B-A226, and B-9A41) show a later onset of the movement between late August and mid-September.
+The boulders with early movements are located below the main scarp (B-F3CE) and in the middle part of the landslide (B-33EB and B-5B6A) closer to the channel, whilst those that move later are closer to the southwestern flank of the landslide (B-9A41 and B-96F2), thus farther away from the channel and in the lower half of the landslide body (B-A226).

+Visual interpretation of the images acquired by the field camera (Sect.
+3.4) indicates that significant movements of the landslide body occurred during sliding episodes within the orange hatched area in Fig. 4.
 The area in which visible changes occurred is about 5000 m and corresponds to the lower portion of the landslide.
-Fig. 5H indicates the estimated movement magnitudes in the image plane for the lower, medium and upper parts of the visible sliding area (indicated by L, M, U in Fig. 4).

-Displacements roughly up to 2 m in the image plane are detected in the lower and mid-slope parts of the moving area (Fig. 5H and 7A) between the end of August and the beginning of September, with upper parts showing displacements of around 1 m.
-The movement observed in the accelerometer data of B# A226 and B# 9A41 (Fig. 5F-G) corresponds to the periods in which higher displacement magnitudes are inferred from the images.
-Fig. 4 and Fig. 7B also show that boulders B# 5B6A, B# 33EB and B# 9A41 are located in areas surrounded by displacements as seen by the TLS data (yellow hatched areas in Fig. 4).
-Moreover, two boulders within the upper part of the landslide were not found in the field campaign carried out in October 2019 (B# 33EB and B# 625C), likely due to fresh accumulation of material from the scarp.
-Indeed, TLS scan data show cumulative displacements of up to 1 m over large areas between April and October 2019 (Fig. 7).
+Figure 5h indicates the estimated movement magnitudes in the image plane for the lower, middle, and upper parts of the visible sliding area (indicated by L, M, and U in Fig. 4).
+Displacements roughly up to 2 m in the image plane are detected in the lower and mid-slope parts of the moving area (Figs. 5h and 7a) between the end of August and the beginning of September, with upper parts showing displacements of around 1 m.
+The movement observed in the accelerometer data of B-A226 and B-9A41 (Fig. 5f-g) corresponds to the periods in which higher displacement magnitudes are inferred from the images.
+Figures 4 and Fig. 7b also show that boulders B-5B6A, B-33EB, and B-9A41 are located in areas surrounded by displacements as seen by the TLS data (yellow hatched areas in Fig. 4).
+Moreover, two boulders within the upper part of the landslide were not found in the field campaign carried out in October 2019 (B-33EB and B-625C), likely due to fresh